 What: A series of competitions designed for teams of elementary, middle, and high school students that all culminate in National Championships in spring.

 What else: The details of the competition change based on the age of the students.
-Click the link below to read more about the details for your child!
+Click here to read more about the details for your child!

 Who: Elementary (grade 3) through high school students (grade 12).